buzzfeed/design/product-design-roles.md

 *\* = Necessary for promotion to this level*

 ### Visual Design*
 Demonstrates and **articulates understanding** of layout, typography and visual hierarchy.
-Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are new, yet feel visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.
+Uses the Design Principles and existing visual frameworks creatively to produce designs and, where appropriate, new styles and patterns that are visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.

 ### UX Design*
 Demonstrates and **articulates** a strong understanding of information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and **product overlaps in their own and others' work.
 Points out connections and potential collisions between different products, features and platforms.**